ubc/global_javascript/readme.txt

 4. Click on the link titled 'Custom JS'

 === Changelog ===
+v0.14 - updated the javscript enqueuing method to use the WordPress enqueue instead of script tags
+      - the external javascript files are now loaded at the footer instead of the header

 v0.13 - changed the behavior of the deactivate function. (does not depend on the host being UNIX based)
       - added a recursive function that handles removing directories and the contents inside the directories